ZebraFinchIAN/EntreLocate_Project/README.md

 Risk Score Generation: Calculates a risk score (0–100) by evaluating competition density, socioeconomic levels, and regional growth trends.

-Interactive Chatbot: Uses large language models (LLMs) to answer user queries in both Turkish and English, and provides insights in natural language.

 Map Interface: Visualizes recommended locations and nearby facilities using OpenStreetMap and the Overpass API.

 Document Processing: Extracts relevant statistical data from PDF and Excel files to support grounded and accurate AI-generated responses.